-To download a copy of our latest guide to morning and evening prayers click here (released May 2013).
+To download a copy of our latest guide to morning and evening prayers (Sept - Dec 2013) click here.
 Or you can pick one up at the church in the brochure rack outside the main office.

-The third edition of our prayer guide can be found here.
+The previous edition of our prayer guide can be found here (May 2013).

 If you are in need of a quiet place to pray, come and visit our prayer room at the church.
 This quiet, inviting space is open Monday to Friday during office hours (9am-12 &1-4pm).

-The fourth Saturday of every month we hold an all night prayer vigil to seek God's presence and power.
-Come out any time between 8pm on Saturday night and 6am on Sunday morning.
+The Saturday nights before the 2nd and 4th Sundays of every month we hold a prayer vigil to seek God's presence and power.
+Come out any time between 8pm and 2am.

 If you are in need of prayer of any kind, please click here to fill out our contact form with your prayer request.
 All emergency requests will be added to our prayer chain that is available both morning and evening.
 All other requests will be added to our Elders prayer list that happens on Wednesday mornings.

 Each week families from our church directory are alphabetically selected and contacted for specific prayer requests.
 These requests are included in our prayer binder and are prayed for by the Elders each Wednesday morning.
 This time with the elders, which begins at 7:30 am, is open to anyone who is wanting to come and pray for the congregation.